IntelRealSense/librealsense/wrappers/tensorflow/README.md

 knows only approximate location about where those features are.
 When we upsample we get the lost information back (by the concatination process) so we can see last-layer features in the perspective of the layer above them.

-TODO :: PUT IMAGE HERE OF CONV NETWORK <conv networks then FC networks> and UNET

 #### Training Dataset
-The dataset is located here: https://drive.google.com/file/d/1cXJRD4GjsGnfXtjFzmtLdMTgFXUujrRw/view?usp=drivesdk It containes 3 types of 484x480 png images :
+The dataset is located here: https://drive.google.com/file/d/1cXJRD4GjsGnfXtjFzmtLdMTgFXUujrRw/view?usp=drivesdk It containes 4 types of 848x480 images in uncompressed PNG format:

-###### 1. Ground Truth Images
+###### 1. Simulated Left Infrared:
-- clean depth images that Neural Network should learn to predict.
+- Syntethic view from left infrared sensor of the virtual camera, including inrared projection pattern
-- 1-channel image of 16 bits depth
+- 3-channel grayscale image of 8 bits per channel
-- name : gt-*.png
+- Name Filter: left-*.png
-###### 2. Depth Images :
+###### 2. Simulated Right Infrared:
-- noisy depth images as captured by ds5.
-- 1-channel image of 16 bits depth
-- name : res-*.png
-###### 3. Infra Red (IR) Images
-- used to help Unet learning the exact depth of each object
+- Syntethic view from right infrared sensor of the virtual camera, including inrared projection pattern
-- 3-channel image of 8 bits depth for each channel.
+- 3-channel grayscale image of 8 bits per channel
+- Name Filter: right-*.png
+###### 3. Ground Truth Depth:
+- Ground truth depth images
+- Single channel 16-bits per pixel values in units of 1mm
-- name : left-*.png
+- Name filter : gt-*.png
+###### 4. Generated Depth:
+- Depth images generated from Left and Right pairs using D400 stereomatching algorithm configured with parameters similar to the D435 camera
+- Single channel 16-bits per pixel values in units of 1mm
+- Name filter: res-*.png

 #### Data Augmentation
-To help the neural network learning images features, the images should be cropped to optimal size.
+To help the neural network learning image features we decide to crop input images into tiles of 128x128 pixels.
-Large images contain many features, it requires adding more layers to detect all the features, this will impact the learning process negatively.
-On the other hand, very small images may not contain any explicit feature, because most likely each feature would be splitted to several number of images.
-It is very essential to choose the cropped images size optimally, considering the original size the average size of features inside the image.
-In the set of experiments we did, image size of 128x128 found to be optimal.

-Each ground truth image has a corressponding depth and infra red (IR) image.
+Each ground truth image has a corressponding depth and infrared image.
 Given that, the dataset is augmented as following:

 ###### 1. Cropping